Deformations of the connected sum of Gorenstein algebras: Introduction

 The local structure of the Gorenstein locus is related to the theory of tensors.
 The main goal of the theory of tensors is to understand the ranks and border ranks of tensors, and the analogous notions for symmetric tensors.
 The results in this area have a large variety of applications outside of algebraic geometry, for example, to algebraic statistics \cite{sturm-stat} and complexity theory, see \cite{land-book}, where it was famously applied by Strassen to study bounds on the exponent of the matrix multiplication \cite{strassen-matrix}.
 The notion of border rank is closely related to the study of secant varieties.
 Let $Y\subset \P^N$ be a smooth projective scheme and let $r$ be a fixed positive integer.
 We define the secant variety as

-where $\langle p_1\ldots p_r \rangle$ is the linear span.
+where $\langle p_1,\ldots, p_r \rangle$ is the linear span.
 In particular, if the scheme $Y$ is the Veronese embedding of $\P^n$, the $\kk$-points of $Y$ represent powers of linear forms.
 Then, the $\kk$-points of $\sigma_r(Y)$ represent sums of $r$-powers of such linear forms and their limits.
 Since it is notoriously difficult to study equations of secant varieties, the cactus varieties $\cactus{r}{Y}$ were introduced as a remedy in a seminal work \cite[Section 2]{BuBu-cactus}.
+They are defined as

 The cactus variety carries a natural scheme structure given by minors of catalecticant matrices, see \cite[Theorem 1.5]{BuBu-cactus}.
 This structure was used in \cite{choi2025singularitiessyzygiessecantvarieties} and in \cite{jabuhanieh-familiar} to show that singularities of the Gorenstein locus of the Hilbert scheme all yield singularities of the cactus scheme.
 Let $\nu_d$ be the $d$-th Veronese embedding.
-In particular, our main result, Corollary \ref{main-result}, implies the following. \begin{stwr} [{Corollary~\ref{final-app}}] Let $m\geq 10$ and $d\geq 4m+4$.
-The cactus scheme $\cactus{2m+2}{\nu_d(\P^{m})}$ is non-reduced. \end{stwr}
+In particular, our main result, Corollary \ref{main-result}, implies the following. \begin{stwr} [{Corollary~\ref{final-app}}] Let $n\geq 12$, but not $13$, and $d\geq 4n+4$.
+The cactus scheme $\cactus{2n+2}{\nu_d(\P^{n})}$ is non-reduced. \end{stwr}